octopus-network/omnity-docs/docs/Omnity-Hub/runes.md

 #### Workflow:
 *** estimate_etching_fee（Optional） -> etching(The icrc2_approve method should be called beforehand) -> get_etching（Optional）***
-* To check your rune information, please visit [Unisat](https://unisat.io/runes/detail/OMNITY%E2%80%A2ETCHING%E2%80%A2TEST).
+* When the api is called, the workflow proceeds as follows: Execute the commit transaction- > Wait for 6 blocks -> Execute the reveal transaction -> Wait for 4 blocks for the transaction -> Create the icp token ledger.
+So the total time would typically take around 10 blocks.
+After creating the ledger, if there is a premine, a cross-chain transaction will be initiated.
+Approximately 1 to 2 hours.
 * For icp ledger creation: if you've already etched your runes elsewhere and want to add them to the Omnity system, you can do so either through our [UI](https://bridge.omnity.network/runes/add%20runes) or via our apis.
 To make the process more convenient, we've integrated the rune-adding functionality directly into the etching api, so you won’t need to repeat the process.
 We have 3 apis for this function are currently open for use from Hub:
 		* add_runes_token – Adds tokens to Omnity.
 		* add_dest_chain_for_token – Connects the token to the chain.
 		* link_chains - Connecting two chains.
-* When the api is called, the workflow proceeds as follows: Execute the commit transaction- > Wait for 6 blocks -> Execute the reveal transaction -> Wait for 4 blocks for the transaction -> Create the icp token ledger.
-So the total time would typically take around 10 blocks.
-After creating the ledger, if there is a premine, a cross-chain transaction will be initiated.
-Approximately 1 to 2 hours.
+* To check your rune information, please visit [Unisat](https://unisat.io/runes/detail/OMNITY%E2%80%A2ETCHING%E2%80%A2TEST).
+After 10 blocks, if you don't have any premine runes, you can check [here](https://bridge.omnity.network/runes/mint) to see if your tokens exist in the system.
+If you do have premine runes, a ticket will be generated at [Omnity Hub Explorer](https://explorer.omnity.network/) after 6 blocks.

 ### estimate_etching_fee
 Estimate the etching fee.